LibVNC/libvncserver/README.md

 important to _not_ start from within the `examples` directory as otherwise the server program won't find its HTTP index file.
 The server program will tell you a URL to point your web browser to.
-There, you can click on the noVNC-Button to connect using the bundled noVNC viewer.
+There, you can click on the noVNC-Button to connect using the noVNC viewer git submodule (installable via `git submodule update --init`).

 ### Using Secure Websockets